theblindbeetle/python_crash_course/Part I/Chapter 2 - Variables and Simple Data Types/chapter2.md

 ```

 ### Avoiding Name Errors When Using Variables:
-Talks about mistakes when naming, like creating the variable 'message' and call it as 'mesage'.
+Talks about mistakes when naming, like creating the variable 'message' and
+call it as 'message'.
 ```commandline
 >>> message = "test message 1"
 >>> print(mesage)
 test message 1
 ```
 ### Variables are Labels:
-Describes that variables are not containers, but they can be seen as labels assigned to values.
+Describes that variables are not containers, but they can be seen as labels
+assigned to values.

 ---
 ## Strings:
-General description of strings and combinations between single and double quotes like:
+General description of strings and combinations between single and double
+quotes like:
 ```commandline
 >>> print('I like to say: "This is a greate day!".')
 I like to say: "This is a greate day!".